d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 # Word Embedding (word2vec)
 :label:`sec_word2vec`

-A natural language is a complex system that we use to express meanings.
-In this system, words are the basic unit of linguistic meaning.
-As its name implies, a word vector is a vector used to represent a word.
-It can also be thought of as the feature vector of a word.
-The technique of mapping words to vectors of real numbers is also known as word embedding.
-Over the last few years, word embedding has gradually become basic knowledge in natural language processing.
+Natural language is a complex system used to express meanings.
+In this system, words are the basic unit of the meaning.
+As the name implies,
+*word vectors* are vectors used to represent words, and can also be considered as feature vectors or representations of words.
+The technique of mapping words to real vectors is called *word embedding*.
+In recent years,
+word embedding has gradually become the basic knowledge of natural language processing.

 ## Why Not Use One-hot Vectors?